 You need to be comfortable walking in the mountains to complete this challenge.
 Mountain weather is very changeable and you should be happy walking in poor conditions as well as on uneven ground.
 Good tips for preparation would be to go walking (uphill), jogging, or even attend one of our training days.
 You'll find out exactly what is required and your Mountain Leader would then be able to advise you on a training plan to help you achieve your goal.
 If you feel that this challenge is too strenuous, then please take a look at our 3 day 3 peaks challenge which is highly recommended.

-Your experience begins at Fort William where you will all meet for the first time.
-Fort William is easily accessible by rail or you could opt for one of our travel arrangements to get you there.
-We recommend that you travel to Fort Wiliam on the Friday before your challenge.
-This is mandatory for people choosing the travel option to Fort William.
+Your experience begins on the way to Fort William.
+We recommend joining our bus to Fort William from either Liverpool or Glasgow Airport.
+You will meet your lead guides Chris & Nic as well as your fellow challengers.
+This helps build up a comradery between everyone.
+We will then conduct our briefing once everyone is aboard the bus.
+This is a very detailed briefing about what to expect during your challenge and is very important.
+If you wish to make your own way to Fort William, we will send you a briefing summary and recommend that you travel to Fort William on the Friday before your challenge.
+This is mandatory for people choosing to join our bus to Fort William.
 You will be able to get a good nights rest before your challenge and ensure you are at your best on the day.
-For those who stay in Fort William on the Friday, we will have a short briefing where you will get to meet other participants and we will run through details about your trip such as what to expect from the weather and some top tips for the use of your kit.
-We will then talk about food for your trip and you will have time to stock up on your supplies.
+During the briefing, we will talk about food for your trip and when we arrive in Fort William, we will take you to a local supermarket to stock up on your supplies.
 The rest of the evening is for your own enjoyment.
 Please note that accommodation in Fort William is not included in the cost but we may be able to help arrange this for you.

 On Saturday morning, we will arrange your collection from our pick up points and transport you in our own bus with professional driver to Ben Nevis to begin your challenge at 8.30am.
 You will head directly up the tourist path to the summit of Ben Nevis and descend via the same route.
 Your Mountain Leader will keep pace and look after your group.
 You will attempt to complete Ben Nevis in 5 hours and set off for Scafell Pike by 1.30pm.
 You will have time to rest and eat on our bus while you are transported to Wasdale Head to arrive by 7.30pm and start the climb up to Scafell Pike.